-Subsequent to the termination, KFM LLC found other buyers for the roundwood pulpwood.
-In 2012, KFM LLC has sold wood to Great Northern Paper Company LLC under arrangements comparable to those it has with other customers in the region.
+Subsequent to the termination of the KPC LLC Fibre Suppy Agreement, KFM LLC found other buyers for the roundwood pulpwood.
+In 2013, KFM LLC sold wood to Great Northern Paper Company LLC under arrangements comparable to those it has with other customers in the region.

 On January 9, 2012, Acadian entered into a Fibre Supply Agreement Modification Term Sheet with Twin Rivers which became effective January 1, 2013.
-The amendment to the pricing mechanism for the Fibre Supply Agreement is subject to minimum volumes of outside purchases for both tree length and sawlogs.
-On February 10, 2012, Acadian entered into the Vendor Inventory Management Agreement ("VMI") with Twin Rivers that was effective for the period from the date of the agreement to May 31, 2012 and is effective from January 1, 2013 to May 31, 2013.
-The VMI provides that Acadian will deliver logs to agreed upon locations and Twin Rivers will purchase those logs before the end of each effective period at prices as set out in the Fibre Supply Agreement and

-Fibre Supply Agreement Term Sheet and that Twin Rivers will be responsible for all of Acadian's costs related to carrying the inventory.
-The VMI affects the timing of sales, decreasing them in the first quarter of the year and increasing them in the second quarter.
-It does not affect the annual total value of sales.
-On March 6, 2012, Acadian entered into a lease agreement with Twin Rivers to store logs delivered under the VMI on their property.
-Fees in respect of this lease agreement are nominal and are fully recovered from Twin Rivers.
+The amendment to the pricing mechanism for the Fibre Supply Agreement was subject to minimum volumes of outside purchases for both tree length and sawlogs.
+On February 10, 2012, Acadian entered into the Vendor Inventory Management Agreement ("VMI") with Twin Rivers that was effective for the period from the date of the agreement to May 31, 2012 and was effective from January 1, 2013 to May 31, 2013.
+The VMI provided that Acadian would deliver logs to agreed upon locations and Twin Rivers would purchase those logs before the end of each effective period at prices as set out in the Fibre Supply Agreement and Fibre Supply Agreement Term Sheet and that Twin Rivers would be responsible for all of Acadian's costs related to carrying the inventory.
+The VMI affected the timing of sales, decreasing them in the first quarter of the year and increasing them in the second quarter, but did not affect the annual total value of sales.